Lei Pan

 In this paper, we investigate the effect of exchange rate regime choices on firm employment under varying degrees of institutional quality.
 Our theoretical analysis shows that firms tend to hire more workers under a flexible exchange rate regime when institutional quality is relatively low.
 Conversely, as institutional quality improves, firms may increase employment when the exchange rate is more stable.
 To test our theoretical predictions, we construct an industry-level exchange rate flexibility index and examine how its flexibility influences Chinese firms' employment across different levels of institutional quality.
 Our empirical results strongly support the theoretical predictions.

-What doesn't kill you will always make you risk loving?
 CEO multiple crisis imprints and firm cash holdings

 |